Skip to content

 167. Programme to support independent smallholders?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports its has two main programmes to improve the livelihoods of independent smallholders: Training for smallholders and Training for trainers through Smallholders Hubs.
+The company reports it has two main programmes to improve the livelihoods of independent smallholders: Training for smallholders and Training for trainers through Smallholders Hubs.

 • Y